Here are a couple of links from my affiliate program so I get some dollars if you buy your hobby supplies through here. Bully!

 Maybe you already have a decent compressor; perhaps you won an airbrush and are left compressor-less to start using it; or better, if money ain’t no thang, you have a bigger budget and want to skip the whole “for beginner” part.
 Well step right up.

 There really isn’t much to a compressor.
 Yes, you can buy one with a tank, or an ultra quiet one, but really, I’d buy 2 of these before buying into a bigger one.

 I also own 2 of these Testor blue ones.
 I’ve had them for about 10 years and they are still working fine.
 They are the spray gun equivalent of compressors: you press a button and it does it’s thing.
 No options, no mode or doodad; just an on and an off.

-With your compressor, you will need a couple of doodads, namely a Nylon Braided Airbrush Hose and either an Hose Adaptor or a whole Adaptor Kit if you’re not sure and are mixing brands between compressor and airbrush.
+With your compressor, you will need a couple of doodads, namely a Nylon Braided Airbrush Hose and either an Badger airbrush adapter or a 7pcs Airbrush Adaptor Kit if you’re not sure and mixing brands between compressor and airbrush.

 Much like paint, brand biais is pretty strong in airbrushes.
 Some painters swear by a single brand, loathe other brands.
 I am fairly neutral in all this, having tried a whole bunch of them.

 Until a brand is willing to sponsor the blog ( wink, wink, nudge, nudge ) I’ll try to remain as neutral as possible and offer the pros of various brands.

 Paasche is a brand that offers both beginner airbrushes like this and extremely high end products.
 This one is (at the time of me writing this) 30% off, which is a killer deal.